sameer52/Sameer-Jain/README.md

   Fully parametric compact case designed in SolidWorks and FreeCAD for airflow optimization and spatial efficiency.
 - **Smart Electric Lawnmower Frame**
   Steel frame and chassis design using SolidWorks Weldments, designed for integration with sensors and autonomous drive.
-- **Portable CNC Mounts & Brackets**
-  Custom designs for modular motor mounts and tool holders for CNC applications.

 ### 📐 Simulation & Analysis
 - **Finite Element Analysis (FEA)**
   Structural simulations for stress, deformation, and modal analysis using SolidWorks Simulation.
 - **Computational Fluid Dynamics (CFD)**
   Simulations of airflow in PC enclosures and thermal behavior in enclosed systems.
-- **MATLAB Spring Systems Solver**
-  Custom scripts for matrix-based analysis of multi-spring networks using stiffness matrices and force vectors.

 ### ⚙️ Mechatronics & Embedded Systems
-- **ESP32 Robot & Charging Base Communication**
-  Wireless communication system using ESP32-S3s for docking and localization.
 - **Arduino-Controlled Lawn Mower**
   Microcontroller integration for motor control, obstacle detection, and logic-based automation.
 - **Custom PCB Designs**